Irwin, California

 Irwin is an unincorporated community in Merced County, California, United States.
 It is located 4.5 mi west-northwest of Delhi and about 1 mi south of Hilmar, at an elevation of 98 feet (30 m).
 For census purposes, Irwin is aggregated with nearby communities in the census-designated place Hilmar-Irwin, California.

 A post office operated at Irwin from 1911 to 1958.
 The name honors W.A.
 Irwin, founder of the town.

+In the early twentieth century, Irwin had a schoolhouse with several teachers, three churches, a hotel, and two cream shipping stations.
+Much of the population of the time was of Swedish descent.